-Where the matter is determined as a low level concern then the Head Teacher and DoHR will agree on an appropriate course of action in line with the appropriate Trust Policy

-Allegation Meets Harm Threshold
+Where the matter is determined as a low level concern then the Headteacher and HR team will agree on an appropriate course of action in line with the appropriate Trust policy Allegation Meets Harm Threshold

 If it is agreed that the matter meets harm threshold, then the LADO must be contacted without delay.

-Agree at this stage whether the Head Teacher or Director of Human Resources will contact LADO
+Agree at this stage whether the Headteacher or Director of HR will contact LADO.